Format FAQ

 Conversion Guides

-CSV appears in 2 category workflows across this library and is commonly used in code, document pipelines.
+CSV appears in 2 category workflows across this library and is commonly used in document, code pipelines.

 Start with the category-specific hubs above, fetch fixture manifests, then validate parser behavior across multiple file sizes and MIME signals.